NREL/GEOPHIRES-X/docs/Fervo_Project_Cape-4.md

 Some technical parameters were inferred with high confidence from publicly available data, such as geothermal gradient ([74 ℃/km](https://pangea.stanford.edu/ERE/db/GeoConf/papers/SGW/2024/Fercho.pdf)) and well diameter.
-Other parameters were extrapolated or speculatively estimated based on plausibility and/or compatibility with known results, such as reservoir volume.
+Other parameters were extrapolated or speculatively estimated based on plausibility and/or compatibility with known results, such as number of doublets.

 The Inputs and Results tables below document key assumptions, inputs, and a comparison of results with reference values.